Understanding Raw Footage: Raw Wedding Footage. What You're Really Asking For

 Possibly transcode them to something your computer can play

-Camera shake and exposure adjustments
+Camera shake and exposure changes

 Long pauses or out-of-focus moments